 I have grown from the girl that wanted to rescue everyone to the woman that has found her own way to contribute, encourage, and care for the parents and children that are within my reach.
 I have learned that I, too, need to be supported and challenged to become my best self, and to be open to receiving those gifts.
 I am blessed to have my big little family and my husband by my side.
 I am blessed to have this business and an incredible team that are “all in”.
 I am reminded constantly of how blessed we all are.
 And not to sweat the small stuff.
 A little perspective has and continues to magically transform my life.

 It is because of You that we are able to touch these lives each day and empower these parents in our community.
 Small acts of great love.

-With each parent we reach, another bond is enhanced.
+With each parent and child that are brought together, another lifelong bond is enhanced.
+Imagine that ripple effect.

 Thank You for supporting Boba and what we stand for.

 Elizabeth, Boba Founder